JonasAlfredsson/docker-nginx-certbot/docs/advanced_usage.md

 ## Local CA
-During the development phase of a website you might be testing stuff out on a computer that either does not have a DNS record pointing to itself or perhaps it does not have internet access at all.
+During the development phase of a website you might be testing stuff on a computer that either does not have a DNS record pointing to itself or perhaps it does not have internet access at all.
 Since certbot has both of these as requirements to function properly it was previously impossible to use this